 Property tax is calculated by multiplying the Annual Value (AV) of your land with the prevailing property tax rate.
 The AV is assessed at 5% of the estimated freehold land value.
 The current tax rate is 10%.
 You can use this calculator to calculate your tax payable.

-For land purchased in an en-bloc sale, please refer to the e-tax guide on Property Tax Treatment of En-Bloc Sales Sites (PDF, 83KB).
+For land purchased in an en bloc sale, please refer to the e-Tax guide on Property Tax Treatment of En Bloc Sales Sites (PDF, 83KB).

 D) Arrange to pay your Property Tax

 Payment of property tax must be made within 1 month from the date of Acknowledgement Notice.
-You are encouraged to arrange to pay your property tax by GIRO as you will enjoy up to 12 interest-free monthly installments.
+You are encouraged to pay your property tax by GIRO as you will enjoy up to 12 interest-free monthly installments.

 Alternatively, you can use any of the modes of payment available to pay your property tax.